Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: VITE: a hierarchical VIsualization tool for TE

 \begin{definition}[Node Frequency] The frequency $f^{\text{node}}_{t,j}$ of a feature $j\in\J$ at a node $t\in\T$ is

-where $\sum_{e\in\E}\sum_{j\in\J}\mathds{1}(t,j)$ is equal to the number of times the node $t$ splits in the forest and $w^e$ $ \forall e\in\E$ are non-negative weights that take into account (i) the probability of a feature being sampled as a candidate for the splitting rule in a node of the tree $e\in\E$ and (ii) the contribution of each tree $e\in\E$ in predicting the outcome. \end{definition}
+where $\sum_{e\in\E}\sum_{j\in\J}\ds{1}(t,j)$ is equal to the number of times the node $t$ is a splitting node in the forest and $w^e$ $ \forall e\in\E$ are non-negative weights that take into account (i) the probability of a feature being sampled as a candidate for the splitting rule in a node of the tree $e\in\E$ and (ii) the contribution of each tree $e\in\E$ in predicting the outcome. \end{definition}

-We use this definition to obtain a visualization of the TE in the form of a single tree of depth $D$ where for each node $t\in\T$ we report the heatmap of the features' node frequency matrix with elements $\{f^{\text{node}}_{t,j}\}_{i\in \J}$.
-Also in this case, for each $t\in\T$ we have $\sum_{j\in\J}f^{\text{node}}_{t,j}=100\%$.
+We use \lnote{the node frequency} definition to obtain a visualization of the TE in the form of a single tree of depth $D$ where for each node $t\in\T$ we report the heatmap of the features' node frequency matrix with elements $\{f^{\text{node}}_{t,j}\}_{i\in \J}$\lcomment{, rescaled in percentage}.
+Also in this case, for each $t\in\T$ we have $\sum_{j\in\J}f^{\text{node}}_{t,j}$ \gnote{$\times 100$ }$ =100\%$.
 Of course, the leaf nodes which are at level $D$ are not represented since there are no splits.
-However, in case a terminal node appears in upper levels, from $0$ to $D-1$, it is reported with values $f^{\text{node}}_{t,j}=0$ for all $j\in\J$.
-As additional information, we recover from the TE the ranges of the threshold $b_j$ for each feature $j$ used in the trees of the TE at each node $t\in\T$.
+However, in case a terminal node appears in upper levels, from $0$ to $D-1$, it is reported with values $f^{\text{node}}_{t,j}=0$ for all $j\in\J$. \\ As additional information, we recover from the TE the ranges of the threshold $b_j$ for each feature $j$ used in the trees of the TE at each node $t\in\T$.
 This is reported in the visualized tree, as an interval $[l_j,u_j]$ near the name of each feature $x_j$ which is used at node $t$.
 When $l_j=u_j$, a single value is reported.
 The interval gives us additional information: for each tree in the TE, whenever a features $j$ is used at node $t$ we trivially have that

 This can give additional insight that can be analyzed by experts in the field under study.
 Indeed it may allow identifying easily understandable decision paths for samples $x^i$ whose features $j$ fall into the external intervals of the $(-\infty,l_j]$ or $(u_j,+\infty)$ for all $j\in\J$.